Hoylake: History

-Between 1894 and 1974 Hoylake was governed by its own urban district council.

-On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Hoylake, transfer from the county of Cheshire to the nascent county of Merseyside.

-The population of the town over time was measured at 60 in 1801, 589 in 1851 and 2,701 in 1901.
-The total population of the Hoylake Urban District (which included West Kirby) was recorded as 19,745 in 1931.

 Landmarks

 The Hoylake and West Kirby War Memorial is a notable local landmark, as it was designed in 1922 by the British sculptor Charles Sargeant Jagger who was responsible for a number of war memorials around the world, including the Royal Artillery Memorial at Hyde Park Corner in London.

-The former Town Hall, on the corner of Albert Road and Market Street, is due to be converted to a new arts centre, known as The Beacon, with craft workshops, restaurant, and flats above.
+The former Hoylake Town Hall, on the corner of Albert Road and Market Street, is due to be converted to a new arts centre, known as The Beacon, with craft workshops, restaurant, and flats above.

 Kings Gap roundabout is home to a sculpture by Scottish sculptor David Annand.
 Called 'Knots', it consists of seabirds looping around four poles.
 It was commissioned by the council as part of the regeneration of Hoylake and was installed in June 2006 in time for the 2006 Open Championship.

 Lighthouses

 To facilitate safe access into the Hoylake anchorage, two lighthouses were constructed in 1763, at the initiative of William Hutchinson.
 The lower light was a wooden structure that could be moved according to differing tides and shifting sands to remain aligned to the upper light, which was a permanent brick building.
 By the start of the 19th century each lighthouse was equipped with a single 3 ft-diameter reflector, built to Hutchinson's design.

 Both of these structures were rebuilt a century later, and in 1865 new lenses (a pair of fourth-order fixed optics) were designed and manufactured for the two towers by James Chance.

 The upper lighthouse, consisting of an octagonal brick tower, last shone on 14 May 1886 and is now part of a private residence in Valentia Road.

 The building was given Grade II listed status in 1988.

 The lower lighthouse, closer to the shore in Alderley Road, was deactivated in 1908 and demolished in 1922.